-Interior Design Business Name Convention
+Interior Design Business Name Conventions

-What if, like Abigail, you’ve aspirations to grow your practice beyond just you.
+What if, like Abigail, you’ve aspirations to grow your practice beyond just you?
 Then to name your interior design business after yourself could cause problems with your clients.
 Their disappointment when they realise the designer for their project isn’t Abigail Bright.
 However, those feelings of disappointment could surface even if ‘their’ designer was another Abigail.
 Even if it’s the same Abigail.
 Now married, or perhaps divorced.
-And disappointment isn’t a good way to start a new client project
+And disappointment isn’t a good way to start a new client project.

-In the modern world, your interior design clients are most likely to contact you by email.
+In the modern world, your interior design clients are likely to contact you by email.
 As a result, her clients would need to send emails to ‘firstname.lastname@example.org’.
 And that’s a lot of typing, and it’s easy to make a mistake.
 Of course, shortening her email to email@example.com helps.
 But what happens if she employs someone else called Abigail?

-Describe Your Business With Its Name
+Describe Your Business with Its Name

-You should only have to say your business name once for someone to remember it.
+Ideally, you should only have to say your business name once for someone to remember it.
 Therefore, it needs to be short and punchy.
 Hers was neither.
 After several iterations, she whittled her name down to ‘Bright’s Interior Design’.
 Abigail liked it.
 Her name and what she does described in her firm’s name.
 However, the apostrophe after Bright signified its owner.
 More importantly, it described the process.
 And clients don’t care about the process.
 They care about the outcome.
-And what that outcome gives them
+And what that outcome gives them.

 Stand the Test of Time

-What if Abigail later wants to branch out into, say, garden design.
+What if Abigail later wants to branch out into, say, garden design?
 Will ‘Bright Interiors’ create barriers in the future?
 Accordingly, we experimented with some alternatives.
-But Bright Homes and Bright Houses felt more like names property developers than an interior design practice.
+But Bright Homes and Bright Houses felt more like names for property developers than an interior design studio.
 Although better, ‘Bright Designs’ didn’t resonate with our client base.
-Hence, all things considered, Bright Interiors was our best option.
-And Abigail can always launch ‘Brighter Gardens’ in the future
+Given the circumstances, Bright Interiors was our best choice.
+And Abigail can always launch ‘Bright Gardens’ in the future.

 Your Interior Design Business Domain Name

-Interior Design Business Name Checklist
+Name Your Interior Design Business for Success Checklist

 - Come up with a few names.
 Ensure they’re short and punchy, memorable, give positive vibes, and describe your clients’ outcome.
 Avoid self-flattery.
-Ideally 2 words, maximum 3
+Ideally 2 words, maximum 3.

 - Consider email addresses.
 First and last name, or first only?
 How easy are they to type?
 More importantly, how easy are they to mistype?

 - Check the domain is available.
-Fasthosts, Godaddy and 123-reg are popular domain service providers.
+Fasthosts, GoDaddy and 123-reg are popular domain service providers.
 Expect to pay around £10-12 per year, excluding VAT, if the domain is available.
-But huge amounts more if it isn’t.
-If the domain name of you want isn’t available, there’s a few things to consider.
-Change the extension, vary your domain name from your domain name or approach whoever has registered it.
+But vast amounts more if it isn’t.
+If the domain name you want isn’t available, there’s a few things to consider.
+Change the extension, find a similar domain name, and change your business name to match it.
+Or approach whoever has registered it.
 But for the reasons already highlighted, I recommend tweaking your business name.
-And for this reason, Bright Interiors became Brighter Interiors
+And for this reason, ‘Bright Interiors’ became ‘Brighter Interiors’.

 - Register your business name as a trademark to stop anyone else from using it.
 The Government’s online filing service costs £170.
 And it costs up to £300 if you employ someone to do it for you.
 Either way, expect the process to take at least 6 months.
-Fortunately, the Brighter Interiors trademark is available
+Fortunately, the Brighter Interiors trademark is available.